Delta-Robotics-Inc/TF-Node-Firmware/README.md

 ### Instructions for Push
 - Make sure to update firmware version above and in the `src/config.hpp` file.
+- You cannot push code to the main branch without updating the firmware version.
 - The firmware version must be updated every time a Node exists in the wild with a version of firmware that exists with newly developed code.
-Versions should only be released to customers (the wild) after testing and push to the main branch, but if for some reason a version needs to be send quickly then make sure to update the version number after sending it to them.
+Versions should only be released to customers (the wild) after testing and push to the main branch.
+We will come up with a process of sending beta versions (perhaps a `vX.X.X-beta` tag)

 ---